-To the Editors Some of the civil rights proposed to the common for the civil rights proposed to the common for the individual's rights as the "War on Powerty" has for helping the poor.
-Most everyone agrees that it is wrong to interfere with voting rights, but what about use of the "Some Mondale displayed entotional concern over voting rights when speaking to the gathering at the state capitol; but where was his concern when an official on the government payroll told the cliziness at Frider was to elect a Democraft.
-What about the corection that goes on throughout the union monopoly?
-Mondale aligns timelif thartley law to give labor leaders more power over the individual.
+To the Editor: Some of the civil rights proone to have about as much concern for the individual's rights as the "War on Pover-ty" has for helping the poor.
+Most everyone agrees that it is wrong to interfere with voting rights, but what about use of the "pork barrel" to intimidate voters?

+Sen. Mondale displayed emotional concern over voting rights when speaking to the gathering at the state capitol; but where was his concern when an official on the government payroll told the citizens at Fridley that the way to get a new post office was to elect a Democrat?

+What about the vote irregularities the big-city Democratic machines indulge in?
+What about the coercion that goes on throughout the union monopoly?
+Mondale aligns himself with those who promise to amend the Taft-Hartley law to give labor leaders more power over the individual.